samoline1/G.O.D/docs/validator_setup.md

 2. Create and set up the `.vali.env` file:

-You'll need to setup a MINIO account and add in your access key, endpoint and security key below and also a huggingface token in order to access gated models (such as Llama3.2)
+You'll need to setup a [min.io](https://min.io/) account (s3 bucket to store the data for miners) and add in your access key, endpoint and security key below.

-To generate the synthetic data you'll also need to either setup your own LLM server following the instructions (TBA later) or use CorcelAPI and add your corcel token below:
+To generate the synthetic data you'll also need to either setup your own LLM server and give this to the create_config as the gpu_ip or you can leave this blank and instead use chutes-api, you can grab a token from use and add your token when prompted for 'api_token' when running the next step:

 ```bash
 python3 -m core.create_config